monash-merc/ssh-authz/README.md

 ```

 ## Certificate signing
 Public key signing is performed by the `/api/v1/sign_key` endpoint.
 To sign a key, a POST request containing a JSON string containing the public key and an optional 'valid_for' value that specifies the number of days the certificate is valid for.
 If valid\_for is excluded, the certificate defaults to the maximum allowed time.
 The public key should be given as the output from `ssh-keygen` for RSA keys.
-Note: valid\_for must be a string value.

 Example request:
 ```
 {
     "public_key": "ssh-rsa AAAAB3NzaC1yc2EAAA...GKFnu7e7odat+/czRl jrigby@monash.edu.au",
-    "valid_for": "7"
+    "valid_for": 7
 }
 ```

+An additional force-command option may be added using the `force_command` field in the json request.

 Example response:
 ```